iceddev/iceddev.github.io/markdown/2014-09-15-beanbots-rise-of-the-swarm.md

 That was until I finally read Chris Williams' excellent post: [NodeBots - The Rise of JS Robotics](hhttp://www.voodootikigod.com/nodebots-the-rise-of-js-robotics/)

 We now have some really cool building blocks such as node serialport, firmata.js, and Johnny-five.
-While we're not quite at the point of Michael Chrichton's solar-powered, self-replicating, networked, cloud of [nanobots](http://en.wikipedia.org/wiki/Prey_(novel)), we're definitely moving towards it :)
+While we're not quite at the point of Michael Chrichton's solar-powered, self-replicating, networked, cloud of <a href="http://en.wikipedia.org/wiki/Prey_(novel)">nanobots</a>, we're definitely moving towards it :)

 ## Enter the Bean